1. Look for the star

-SFs and stretch PFs are a hybrid of this thinking.
-For example. in stretch 4s, I look for a combination of athleticism to guard 3s, size to guard 4s, and shooting ability to stretch the floor on offense.
-A player I would love to draft in the second half of the first round is Patrick McCaw.
+SFs and stretch PFs are a hybrid of the above thinking.
+For example. in stretch 4s, we look for a combination of athleticism to guard 3s, size to guard 4s, and shooting ability to stretch the floor on offense.
+A player we would have loved to draft in the 1st Round was Patrick McCaw.
 McCaw’s elite skill is getting steals, and he is also a good 3 point shooter and facilitator.
 Most importantly, though, he has the physical tools to become a lockdown defender, and should be able to switch onto a number of positions.
-McCaws combination of good guard skills and high athletic potential make him an intriguing prospect.
+McCaw's combination of guard skills and high athletic potential make him an intriguing prospect.

 3. When drafting role players, ensure they have a definable NBA skill